outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 title: Docker newbie
 ---

+* ToC
+{:toc}

 # [ABCs](https://yeasy.gitbooks.io/docker_practice/content/introduction/what.html)

 1. Application layer isolation.

    It is not virtual machine.
 Docker just provides application dependencies while VM virtualizes a whole bunch of hardware and OS.
-2. Dockers comprises image, container and registry.
+2. Dockers comprises *image*, *container* and *registry*.
    1. Image is *static* dependencies like a minimal root filesystem, a daemon etc. There are many highly qualified base iamge from official registry like *nginx*, *redis*, *php*, *python*, *ruby* etc. Especially, we have *ubuntu*, *centos*, etc. that are just OS minimal bare bones (think of as Gentoo stage tarball).
    2. Container is *running* instance with namespace - the isolated application process.
+We can think of image and container as class and object in Object-oriented programming.
-   3. Registry is online *store* where users public, share images.
-We call an image as *repository*.
+   3. Registry is online *store* where users public, share *repostitory* which comprises images of different versions.
+We use *registry* and *repository* interchangebly.
 3. C/S mode.
    1. Client: user command line (i.e. *docker image ls*)
    2. Server: local/remote *docker-engine*.